Haarballen bei Katzen

 If you suspect that your cat is suffering from hairballs in its body and is having difficulty getting rid of them, you should see a vet as soon as possible.
 If you wait too long, one of the complications mentioned above, such as inflammation or intestinal obstruction, could occur.
 The vet can examine your furry friend in detail and determine whether hairballs in the stomach or intestines are affecting it.
 To do this, the doctor can palpate the body to feel for possible hardening caused by hairballs.
 Imaging procedures such as an X-ray or ultrasound examination can also be used to make a diagnosis.

 The vet can use laxatives or lubricants to try to make it easier to pass the hairballs.
 In the case of constipation, glycerine suppositories can also help.
-If a hairball is already too large and the cat can no longer expel it naturally through the intestines or esophagus, the cat may need to undergo surgery.
+If a hairball is already too large and the cat can no longer expel it naturally through the intestines or esophagus, it may need to undergo surgery.
 To prevent this from happening, there are a few things you can do to prevent hairballs in your cat.

-Preventing hairballs in cats
+Preventing Hairballs in Cats

 To avoid the health problems listed above in your furry friend, you can prevent hairballs in cats in a number of ways.
 It is important to keep the number of swallowed hairs as low as possible and to make it easier to excrete them.

-• Cat grass: Cat grass refers to various plants in the grass family.
+• cat grass: Cat grass refers to various plants in the grass family.
 The grass triggers a gag reflex in cats and helps them to get rid of hairballs in their stomachs.
 In the wild, outdoor cats instinctively eat freely growing grass to create this effect.
 This is more difficult for indoor cats: sometimes they nibble on houseplants instead.
 This is dangerous, as many plants such as orchids, tulips, poinsettias or lilies can be poisonous to the animals.
 So support your indoor cat by placing one or more pots of special cat grass around the apartment.

 • Brushing and combing: Another useful tip is to help your cat groom its fur.
 Get a brush that is tailored to your cat's fur and brush your cat's fur regularly.
 This way you can remove dead hair by hand and prevent your cat from swallowing it during grooming.